Track Categories

 14-5:Impact on Maternal Health

 Miscarriage can be a traumatic experience, leading to grief, anxiety, and depression.
 Women may experience ongoing emotional challenges, including PTSD, even after having a healthy child.
 Previous pregnancy loss is often not considered when assessing risk factors for prenatal or postnatal depression.
-Both women and men may be affected by
+Both women and men may be affected by emotional distress for years, with some evidence suggesting impacts can last up to 15 years.

 15-1: Immediate Reactions